singnet/snet-daemon/README.md

 You can edit the script to choose a specific platform, but by default it will build for Linux, OSX, and Windows (amd64 for all, except Linux which will also build for arm6)

+Please note using ldflags the latest tagged version (passed as the first parameter to the script) , sha1 revision and the build time are set at the compile time

 #### Run Deamon
 ```bash
 $ ../build/snetd-linux-amd64